Kaleidics/gatsby-contentful-example/README.md

-This needs an .env.development file in the root directory of the project
+This needs an .env file in the root directory of the project

 The two environment variables are provided from Contentful CMS